ysdn2019/Graduates-List/graduates/caitlin-lewis.md

 ---
 path: /work/Natural
 graduate: Caitlin Lewis
-mainimg: /assets/work/lewis_caitlin_project1_web_main.png
+cover: /assets/work/lewis_caitlin_project1_web_main.png
-thumbnailimg: /assets/work/lewis_caitlin_project1_web_thumbnail.png
+thumbnail: /assets/work/lewis_caitlin_project1_web_thumbnail.png
 title: Natural
 groupmembers:
-fields: Interactive, Motion, UI/UX
+category: Interactive, Motion, UI/UX
 mediumdimensions: iOS App, iPhone X
 description: Natural is a content-based language learning app that houses a hub of content from different languages around the world.
 Research has shown that an immersive language experience is the best way to learn a language but for those who can’t afford classes or travelling to the country, this app provides the immersion without the big budget.
 digitallink: https://caitlinmlewis.com/natural